raohmaru/CFC/o8g/Documents/CFC-Rules.md

 __Steal SP__
 When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.

+__Swap Abilities__
+The abilities between two character are interchanged.
+Both abilities are copied from one character and given to the other at the same time.

 __Trash__
 To put cards from the top of a player's deck into his or her discard pile.